 We all know Canada and the United States are the top English-speaking countries, so I will have to exclude them from my list.
 Below are the top 15 new English-speaking countries you can visit.

-Top English Speaking Countries.
+Best of English Speaking Countries.
 English Speaking Travel Destinations

 Despite the fact that Singapore has traditionally been a cultural melting pot, many visitors are amazed to discover that English is spoken by 83 percent of the population.
 The English language is extensively spoken throughout the island nation of Singapore, despite the fact that you will undoubtedly hear a range of other languages (including Mandarin and Malay).